zhongyin/zhongyin.github.io/README.md

 ## C# #

-- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
-It also allows uploading images, text or other types of file
+- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open-source application that enables users to capture or record any area of their screen with a single keystroke.
+It also supports uploading images, text, and various file types t
 - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
 - [microsoft/onefuzz](https://github.com/microsoft/onefuzz) - A self-hosted Fuzzing-As-A-Service platform
 - [x64architecture/wnmp](https://github.com/x64architecture/wnmp) - An easy Nginx, MariaDB and PHP environment for Windows.